syncfusion-content/maui-docs/MAUI/Avatar-view/Content-type.md

 ## Avatar Types

-The `SfAvatarView` control provides the following three different ways to display the view:
+The `SfAvatarView` control allows you to display the view in three different ways:

-* `Initials` - Set the initial value in SfAvatarView.
+* `Initials` - Displays the initial in the view.

-* `Custom` - Adds the user custom image in SfAvatarView.
+* `Custom` - Displays a custom image in the view.

-* `Group` - Adds maximum three images or initials in a single `SfAvatarView`.
+* `Group` - Displays a maximum of three images or initials in a single view.

 ## Initials